supurloop/ssf/README.md

 Finite state machine is about 2000 bytes.
 Fletcher checksum is about 88 bytes.

-So the complete framework, assuming every function of every interface is used, is about 15000 bytes of program memory.
+The complete framework, assuming every function of every interface is used, is about 15000 bytes of program memory.
 Many programs will only use a fraction of the functions in all the interfaces and should see the amount of program memory reduced further.

-Very little RAM is used internally by the framework, most RAM usage occurs outside the framwork when declaring or initializing different objects.
+Little RAM is used internally by the framework, most RAM usage occurs outside the framwork when declaring or initializing different objects.

 Microprocessors with >4KB RAM and >32KB program memory should easily be able to utilize this framework.

-Porting
+## Porting

 This framework has been successfully ported and unit tested on the following platforms: Windows Visual Studio, Linux (GCC), PIC32 (XC32), PIC24 (XC16), and MSP430 (TI 15.12.3.LTS).

-By default the code will compile cleanly under Windows in Visual Studio using the ssf.sln solution file.
+The code will compile cleanly under Windows in Visual Studio using the ssf.sln solution file.
-By default the code will compile cleanly under Linux. ./build.sh will create the ssf executable in the source directory.
+The code will compile cleanly under Linux. ./build.sh will create the ssf executable in the source directory.

 For other platforms there are only a few essential tasks must be completed:
   - Copy all the SSF C and H source files, except main.c, into your project sources and add them to your build environment.